 On the slopes it’s a similar story, with lots of nice gentle terrain for beginners that goes straight to the back door of the hotel.
 It has some magic carpets and an easy quad lift.
 There’s also a great snow play area and an indoor slope (on carpet) where beginner kids can stay warm while getting confident on skis.
 There’s a childcare facility in the hotel, however it’s not open at lunch and the teachers only speak Japanese.

-There are two main choices for accommodation: the Rusutsu Hotel & Convention Center, or the Westin Rusutsu Resort (previously called the Rusutsu Tower.)
+There are three main choices for accommodation: the Rusutsu Resort Hotel & Convention Center, the Westin Rusutsu Resort (previously called the Rusutsu Tower) or the newest addition - The Vale Rusutsu.
 The Hotel provides standard hotel rooms, while the Westin Tower contains larger, recently renovated rooms that are called apartments, but which don’t have kitchens.
+The Vale is the only to offer self-catered apartments in Rusutsu.

-In addition to these two options, there are a few family-run pensions that are scattered not far from the resort base.Search Hotels and Deals Get your
+In addition to these two options, there are a few family-run pensions that are scattered not far from the resort base and the lovely Villa Rusutsu.Search Hotels and Deals Get your

 Scout Field Guide >